pulibrary/ansible_fiesta/fiesta_lesson_0.md

 This will generate a new ssh-key using your princeton email as the label.
 If you created your Github account with a different email account please adjust the command above accordingly.
 You will be prompted to `"Enter a file to save the key"` This accepts the default file location.
+Ping kayiwa@ to have your keys appended to the pulsys user's `authorized_keys`

 ```bash
 Enter a file in which to save the key (/path/to/userhome/directory/.ssh/id_rsa): [Press enter]